So, you’ve chosen Ladakh for your next trip but confused with Budget? Don’t worry here is the guide for budget Trip to Leh Ladakh by zingbus.

 Assuming that rather than having a personal taxi in Leh Ladakh, you intend to travel by shared taxis run by travel agents or join with other travel companies to split the burden, or you are a group of around 5, you can expect to pay around Rs 13000 – 14000.

-If you plan a trip to Ladakh by public bus, this estimate will significantly drop.
+This estimate will significantly drop if you plan a trip to Ladakh by public bus.

 Many people believe that this will be the most expensive part of their Ladakh trip.
 However, this is not entirely correct.
 In Ladakh, the cost of accommodation is not particularly low, you simply need to be more selective in your choices.